foxcorefoxguard/FoxCoreFramework/README.md

 ## 🚨 Need Support?

-Open a support ticket in your development community or contact the dev directly.
+Open a support ticket in FoxCore/FoxGuard Discord